Madovah/IRM-segemntation-with-BRATZ2023-2D/README.md

 ## A NEW APPROACH

 In the code provided, we devised the Dataset into 90% Training, 5% Test and 5% Validation.
-We used the most populated slice with pixels from each NIfTI files as a 2D entry. for the training, we used a new approach to consume way less ressources: First we tried to train the model on each type of file, then we englobed all the files in the training to compare the five approches ( obviousely the results were better with some than others).
+We used the most populated slice with pixels from each NIfTI files as a 2D entry. for the training, we used a new approach to consume way less ressources ( executed using GPU L4 in [Google Collab](https://colab.google) ): First we tried to train the model on each type of file, then we englobed all the files in the training to compare the five approches ( obviousely the results were better with some than others).

 We used UNET architecture from the [segmentation modeL.pytorch](https://github.com/qubvel/segmentation_models.pytorch).